 As soon as I entered the room, I started chatting with the lovely Fatma about my skincare regime.
-She wanted to know about my skincare habits, what products I use and what my concerns were so she could tailor the treatment for me.
+She wanted to know about my skincare habits, what products I use and what my concerns are, so she could tailor the treatment to me.

 We decided she would fit an extra Vitamin C mask into the treatment and told me she likes to give her clients massages while they wait for it to work its magic.
 Ladies, I was hooked.